gnosis/pm-trading-db/README.md

 ```

 The command `setup_tournament` will prepare the database and set up periodic tasks:
-  - `--start-block-number` will, if specified, start GnosisDB processing at a specific block instead of all the way back at the genesis block.
+  - `--start-block-number` will, if specified, start pm-trading-db processing at a specific block instead of all the way back at the genesis block.
 You should give it as late a block before tournament events start occurring as you can.
   - **Ethereum blockchain event listener** every 5 seconds (the main task of the application).
   - **Scoreboard calculation** every 10 minutes.
   - **Token issuance** every minute.
 Tokens will be issued in batches of 50 users (to prevent